schenlap/winwing_fcu/README.md

  * Toliss A319, A320Neo, A321Neo, A339, A340-600

 Supported Hardware:
- * Winwing FCU: full supported
+ * Winwing FCU: fully supported
- * Winwing EFIS-R: full supported
+ * Winwing EFIS-R: fully supported
  * Winwing EFIS-L: only buttons and switches supported, no lcd and no leds

 ## Installation